abrar2030/Optionix/code/quantitative/advanced/README.md

-# Enhanced Quantitative Models
+# Quantitative Models

-This directory contains enhanced quantitative models for the Optionix platform, providing advanced volatility calculations and market calibration capabilities.
+This directory contains quantitative models for the Optionix platform, providing advanced volatility calculations and market calibration capabilities.

 ## Contents